NorthStarUAS/props-legacy/README.md

 line of code we have constructed the portion of the property tree that this module needs.

-A propertynode is really just an open ended python class, so we can then assign values to any attributes we wish to create.
+A pyPropertyNode is really just an open ended python class, so we can then assign values to any attributes we wish to create.

 ### The reader module